bekk/bekk-christmas/post/thecloud/automatic-kubernetes-deployments-using-argocd-and-jsonnet.md

     echoserver/
       lib/                  # libraries, managed by jsonnet-bundler or via git submodules vars/
-      vars/test.libsonnet   # per-env vars for imageTag, replicas and more app-specific stuff
+      vars/test.libsonnet   # per-env vars for imageTag, replicas etc
-      config/               # static configuration that goes into configmaps, possibly sealed-secrets echoserver.jsonnet
+      config/               # static configuration that goes into configmaps etc echoserver.jsonnet
     otherapp/...
     anotherapp/...
 ```

+New `Applications` are then added by pushing changes to `argocd-root` and deployments are triggered by pushing changes to `argocd-apps`.

 ## Summing up

-I have shown two powerful yet simple tools for automating deploys of Kubernetes-based applications, ArgoCD and jsonnet.
-They
+I have given you a taste of two powerful yet simple tools for automating deploys of Kubernetes-based applications, ArgoCD and jsonnet.
+Together they
-are both interesting and powerful on their own,